wanze/AppTranslator/report/outline.md

 Describe how the developed application (frontend & backend) works.

 ### Backend
 Describe architecture and implemented decoders.
-TODO: One sub-chapter per decoder?
+TODO: One sub-chapter per decoder? (what is a decoder - let's discuss)

 ### Frontend
 Describe Frontend for the app with AngularJS

-# PART III: VALIDATION
+# PART III: EVALUATION

 ## Comparing results of the different decoders
 What kind of translations work well on which decoder?